 Listed below is information about common foot problems and possible causes of foot pain.

-Links to documents containing information are in red.
+Links to documents containing information are in green.

 Please Note: This website contains general information about certain medical conditions and potential treatment options.
 The information is intended solely for educational purposes, not medical advice, and should not be used to self-diagnose or self-treat any medical condition.
 Please consult a podiatric physician if you have any questions about any matter involving your feet or legs and/or if you need to seek podiatric care for any foot or leg problems you may be experiencing.